dd2480-12/jsoup/README.md

 ## Overall experience

 Learned to use and interpret Cloverage and IDEA built in coverage tool.
 Learned how to use them to improve unit tests.
 One big take-away is that lower complexity generally means it's easier to achieve better coverage, but it might make the code harder to understand or more messy.

+Trying to increase coverage can be a good way to initally get an understanding for how the different parts of the project work together.
+Understanding what public API calls cover what private methods etc.